stefanzugal/accept-plugin/README.md

 ### Things Good to Know

 * From version 0.0.2, it is possible to define the accept status per tracker.
 This means, depending on the tracker the issue is assigned to, a different accept status may be selected.
-If you do not wish to have a different accept status for each tracker, it is stil possible to configure a common accept state for all trackers.
+If you do not wish to have a different accept status for each tracker, it is still possible to configure a common accept state for all trackers.
 * The accept button does not show up.
 Why?
   * The accept button will only show up if you are listed in the combo box with "Assigned to".
   * If the issue is already closed, the button will not show up.
-  * If you have already accepted the isse - meaning that the issue is already in the defined accept state, the button will not show up.
+  * If you have already accepted the issue - meaning that the issue is already in the defined accept state, the button will not show up.

 ### Version History